 When you’re looking for a lawyer, focus on their track record, client testimonials, and experience in cases like yours.
 A firm’s commitment to a client-centered approach is a far better indicator of quality than its price tag.
 An affordable lawyer is one who aligns their success with yours, not one who cuts corners.

-Myth: You Have to Pay Upfront
+Myth: You Have to Pay Your Lawyer Upfront

 This is probably the most common myth, and it prevents countless people from even making that first call.
 The reality is that most personal injury attorneys work on a contingency fee basis.
 This means you don’t pay any legal fees out of your own pocket to get started.
 Your lawyer only gets paid if they win your case, either through a settlement or a court verdict.